Brazil

-Protecting The Tembe Indigenous Reserves
+Protecting The Tembe Indigenous Reserves in Para, Bazil

 With only 1500 members in the tribe, and incursions over large areas, there are many difficulties in monitoring the area.
 The Tembé are extremely well organized and driven.
-About 30 young rangers patrol the area and need help keeping the borders secure.
 Technical challenges to the project are the area’s remoteness and weak cell phone service.
-The Tembé have asked for help developing technological solutions that can aid their ability to monitor their lands and get data for the purpose of measuring the scope of illegal activities, create legal evidence of these activities and use the information to pressure government and law enforcement for protection and response.
+The Tembé have asked for help developing technological solutions to aid their ability to monitor their lands and collect data to measure the scope of illegal activities, create legal evidence of these activities, and use the information to pressure government and law enforcement for protection and response.
 In the words of the Tembé, the current destruction of their rainforest is an existential threat to their lives and threatens their ability to exist as a people.

 Partners